How to Choose the Best Sandpaper for Wood: Grit and Grain Explained Skip to content

 Medium-grit sandpaper acts as a bridge, filling the gap between aggressive material removal and fine surface preparation, which makes it an important step in the sanding process.
 These grits are perfect for general-purpose sanding.
 After applying coarser grits, they efficiently smooth the surface and eliminate minor flaws, such as light scratches or planer marks.

-These grits are popularly used for final sanding before using finishes like paint, stain or varnish.
-Fine grits can eliminate the tiny scratches left behind after sanding with medium grit sandpaper and generate a smooth and even surface promoting the finishes to stick evenly.
-It is usually advised to sand wood up to 180 or 220 grit when staining it to properly open the wood pores for stain absorption.
-220 grit offers an excellent adhesion essential while preparing for paint or varnish.
+These grits are popularly used for final sanding before using finishes like paint, stain, or varnish.
+Fine grits can eliminate the tiny scratches left behind after sanding with medium grit sandpaper and generate a smooth and even surface, promoting the finishes to stick evenly.
+When staining wood, it's generally recommended to sand up to 180 or 220 grit.
+If you're preparing for paint or varnish, sanding to 220 grit also provides excellent adhesion.

 These grits are popularly used for specific finishing projects and for getting highly smooth surfaces.
 They are mainly used for applications like polishing metal and wood by eliminating very little material.
 Extra-fine sandpaper helps enhance the gloss of existing finishes.
 Additionally, it is advisable to use these grits wet, mainly on tougher finishes or when preparing surfaces for high-gloss applications, to achieve an even smoother outcome.